Ben-Ammar-Sabri/Driver_Safety_Platform/README.md

 This allows the mobile app to simulate all hardware functions, including driver monitoring, road analysis, and telematics data collection.

 In production, this mobile-based module will be replaced by a dedicated in-vehicle hardware unit, while the backend, AI engine, and dashboard remain unchanged.
-## 3. System Architecture

-**Cameras & Sensors → AI Engine (Vision + GPT Models) → n8n Workflow → Web Dashboard**

-Each component works together to provide a fully automated, intelligent monitoring system.

 ---

-## 4. Impact – Insurance, Fleets, Families
+## 3. Impact – Insurance, Fleets, Families

 The Driver Safety Platform enables:
 - **Accident reduction**